Brian-Autieri/work-day-scheduler/README.md

 ## Usage

 Users can follow the link to the deployed webpage to access the work day scheduler.
-Click in the text area to fill in your daily schedule next to the appropriate hour and click the blue "save" button on the right.
+Click in the text area to fill in your daily schedule next to the appropriate hour and click the blue "save" button on the right to save your input onto the scheduler.

 ### Webpage Link